|Father||Edward (III, King of England 1327-1377)||Mother||Philippa (of Hainault)|

 John of Gaunt, Edward III's fourth son is created Duke of Lancaster.

 Henry was born at Bolingbroke Castle in Lincolnshire.
+He would become King Henry IV of England.

 John of Gaunt, the Duke of Lancaster, left Calais with 2,000 soldiers and marched across northern France destroying towns along the way.